-Based on current offerings, you can earn 50,000 Ultimate Rewards Points with the Chase Sapphire Preferred card, or 15,000 points with the Chase Freedom, for example.
+Based on current offerings, you can earn 60,000 Ultimate Rewards Points with the Chase Sapphire Preferred card.
 To see these and other reward card options, click here.

 Each card has unique earning categories.
 The Chase Sapphire Reserve earns 3 pts/$ on travel and dining.
-The Chase Freedom card earns 5 pts/$ on revolving categories (Q2 2018 earns 5% on grocery stores, or when paying with PayPal or Chase Pay.)
+The Chase Freedom card earns 5 pts/$ on revolving categories.
 The Chase Freedom Unlimited earns 1.5 pt/$ on everything.
 By putting all travel & dining on one card, all groceries on another, and everything else on the 3rd we can maximize total points.

 To see these and other reward card options, click here.

 Our effective redemption value for this trip was ~2.3 ¢/point, but a good portion was redeemed at only 1.5¢/point.
 Previously I even got 20¢/point redemptions.
 Obviously we can do better.

 Typically I strive to maximize redemption values.
 It’s fun and rewarding.
 But… we have been earning points faster than we have been spending them.

 I could have paid cash for several legs of this trip, earning even more points, with the expectation that we would get better redemptions in the future.

 Or… I can not spend thousands of dollars and just get more points.